Skip to Main Content

 photo of Frasca team

-Flashback to 2000, Bobby Stuckey moved from Aspen (where he worked as a sommelier at The Little Nell restaurant) to work with world-renowned chef Thomas Keller at The French Laundry in Yountville, California.
-During this time, he met his future business partner (and chef) Lachlan Mackinnon-Patterson.
-They decided to open up a restaurant together drawing inspiration from Friuli-Venezia Giulia and the tradition of Frascas.
-Passionate about outdoor lifestyles, excited about the foodie scene in Boulder and comforted by family members nearby, the duo opened Frasca Food and Wine on the East End of Pearl Street in 2004.
+Fast forward to 2000: Bobby Stuckey left Aspen, where he worked as a sommelier at The Little Nell, to join world-renowned chef Thomas Keller at The French Laundry in Yountville, California.
+There, he met chef Lachlan Mackinnon-Patterson—his future business partner.
+Inspired by Friuli-Venezia Giulia and its tradition of frascas, the two set out to create a restaurant that embodied that same spirit of hospitality.
+Drawn to Boulder’s vibrant food culture, outdoor lifestyle, and proximity to family, they opened Frasca Food and Wine on the East End of Pearl Street in 2004.

 Why Boulder